 Yes, car batteries have a certain self-discharge rate which can completely discharge them if the car is not driven for a long time or driven for short start-stop trips.
 Furthermore, all modern cars are full of electronics which require a certain amount of power and drain the battery even when the vehicle is not running.

 Some car batteries have a lower discharge rate but that doesn’t prevent them from complete discharging over long periods of time.

 The best way to keep your battery properly charged and ready for the next trip after a long vacation is by connecting it to a maintenance charger.

-Should I disconnect my car battery terminals if I am not going to drive my car for a long time?
+Should I disconnect my auto battery terminals if I am not going to drive my vehicle for a long time?